-

 Opening Times

 Otherwise Afternoons from 2:00 to 4:30.
-April to September.
+Friday/Saturday/Sunday April to September.
 If possible, please contact first by text, phone or e-mail.
-Alternativerly just pop in!Dates closed
+Alternatively just pop in!Dates closed

 Closed from 1st October to 31st March, but willing to arrange conducted tours outwith these dates.